harunshimanto/harunshimanto/README.md

 [![Patreon](https://img.shields.io/badge/%20-Support-black?color=14171A&labelColor=04945c&logo=patreon&logoColor=ffffff)](https://www.patreon.com/harunurrashid)

-:wave: Hi there, My name is Harun-Ur-Rashid.
-I'm 23 years old, I'm a self-taught Data Scientist.
+:wave: Hi there, My name is Harun-Ur-Rashid.😀 I'm 23 years old, I'm a self-taught Data Scientist.
 I've profound knowledge in Machine Learning, Deep Learning, Natural language processing, AI Software Development.
 Currently, I was completed Undergrade in CSE from 🇧🇩.
 I'm interested in doing research on text and image related problems.
-I love to work with new technologies and playing with Data and AI.
+I love to work with new technologies and playing with Data and AI.🤖

 ## {...} My Stack